-Decisions on choosing sample sites are made by a combination of stakeholders in both São Paulo and Wales.
-In São Paulo, sampling design was conceived between the wastewater utility, São Paulo State Sanitation Company (SABESP), who provided logistics and wastewater flow data, the Epidemiological Surveillance Centre, who brought their knowledge of transmission routes, and the Environmental Company of São Paulo State (CETESB), who provided environmental surveillance expertise.
+Decisions on choosing sample sites are made by a combination of stakeholders in both São Paulo state and Wales.
+In São Paulo state, sampling design was conceived between the wastewater utility, São Paulo State Sanitation Company (SABESP), who provided logistics and wastewater flow data, the Epidemiological Surveillance Centre, who brought their knowledge of transmission routes, and the Environmental Company of São Paulo State (CETESB), who provided environmental surveillance expertise.
 University of São Paulo and UNICAMP participate in the process in the support of data analysis.
 Wales followed a similar multi-stakeholder development, which included Dŵr Cymru Welsh Water and Hafren Dyfrdwy, who provided access to WWTPs and wastewater flow data, Public Health Wales, who provided clinical expertise, academics at Cardiff University and Bangor University, who provided environmental surveillance.
 Finally, the end users, the Technical Advisory Cell of Welsh Government, who used insights gathered to advise on public health policy, with insights from the wastewater surveillance ultimately preventing two lockdowns in 2021 and 2022 during the Christmas period.

 Criteria driving the decision-making regarding sampling locations were similar in Wales and São Paulo: size of the population represented by the sample, and logistics such as site accessibility.
-Previous monitoring programmes in São Paulo had focused on faeco-orally spread enteric pathogens, with transmission through contact and contamination of water and food (e.g. enteroviruses).
+Previous monitoring programmes in São Paulo state had focused on faeco-orally spread enteric pathogens, with transmission through contact and contamination of water and food (e.g. enteroviruses).
 Therefore, previous wastewater sampling designs reflected the previous transmission types, focusing on areas with poor sanitation and low immunisation rates, as well as reflecting the endemic, rather than pandemic, nature of the pathogens, focusing on entrance sites (e.g. airports, harbours, bus stations).
 SARS-CoV-2 required a different sampling approach, as it is primarily a respiratory disease and its presence was far more ubiquitous, which meant sampling efforts were largely concentrated on WWTPs, although not entirely.
 In Wales, there had been no previous wastewater monitoring for health, but like São Paulo, Wales focused on WWTPs, even more so than São Paulo.

 3.1.2 Sampling locations

-In São Paulo, out of a total of 24 sites, 14 were located within the conurbation of the MRSP as half of the population of the São Paulo State live in the MRSP and since the beginning of the pandemic the largest number of cases of COVID cases was concentrated in this region.
+In São Paulo, out of a total of 24 sites, 14 were located within the conurbation of the MRSP as half of the population of the São Paulo state live in the MRSP and since the beginning of the pandemic the largest number of cases of COVID cases was concentrated in this region.
 Seven sites were located on the Tietê river system that crosses the city of São Paulo which are directly influenced by the releases from the MRSP sanitary drainage basins, and three at the WWTPs of three large cities in the interior of the State.
 However, due to the organic growth of the RMSP and the complexity of its watersheds, the selection of sampling points was a challenge, and high priority areas included high-density urban areas and regions with vulnerable populations, such as slums, where people are concentrated in a small indoor space (Barbosa et al., 2022).
 Effluents from hospitals and WWTPs from cities that received large immunisation campaigns (Serrana and Botucatu) were also monitored for a year.
 More recently, human entry sites such as international ports, airports and bus stations were included in the wastewater surveillance program.
-A focus on transmission routes is also what prompted the São Paulo programme to choose a sampling site on the coast of São Paulo city, where the largest port in Latin America is located, and where the base population of around 800,000 doubles in the summer season.
+A focus on transmission routes is also what prompted the São Paulo state programme to choose a sampling site on the coast of São Paulo city, where the largest port in Latin America is located, and where the base population of around 800,000 doubles in the summer season.
 When lockdown measures are suspended, sites that see high levels of population influx such as tourism hotspots are key to follow epidemiological sources and transmission routes.